Skip to contents

 tidyfun provides:

-• tidyverse-verbs for handling functional data – especially inside data frames
+• tidyverse-friendly wrangling tools for functional data inside data frames

-• new graphics functions for tf vectors and tidy functional data frames
+• tidyfun-level graphics helpers for tf vectors and tidy functional data frames

 For detailed information on the features of tidyfun, check out articles on the following topics: